XiaWenjun1/CW2024/README.md

 ### Scene Switching

 - **Return to Main Screen and Scene Switching**: The game supports switching between the main and game screens, automatically pausing or restarting animations as needed.

 ### ActiveActor

 - **Common features**: Add width to control image size more flexible.
 Add hitbox to make the hit range more reasonable.
 - **User Plane**: Add left and right to make plane move horizontally.
+Add mouse control function.
-- **User Projectile**:
+- **User Projectile**: Add xPosition, fired at user plane's location.
 - **Boss**:
 - **Boss Projectile**:
 - **Enemy**: